 Initially, we start with conservative treatment options like support stockings—especially if you don’t yet have visible symptoms.
 We may also help you begin a weight loss and exercise regimen, to take some of the pressure off your hard working veins and to help strengthen legs muscles that will push blood up where it belongs.
 And we’ll make sure you’re putting up your legs whenever possible.

 Of course, these measures won’t cure venous reflux—they’ll just help manage symptoms and they may prevent disease progression.
-Patients who are seeking a permanent solution to their venous reflux can schedule a consultation with Drs.
+Patients who are seeking a permanent solution to their venous reflux can schedule a consultationschedule a consultationschedule a consultation with Drs.
 Fox, Hardee or Valenson to see which of our minimally invasive vein treatment options will best suit their needs.